filecoin-project/devgrants/rfp-proposals/rfp-proposal-filecoin-wallet.md

 Wallet features:
 - HD wallet that support both secp256k1 and BLS multiple addresses from a mnemonic seed.
 - Safe and friendly private key management: use AES to encrypt private key which can be  import and export , as welle as mnemonic .
-- Support transfer, balance inquiry and transaction status inquiry
+- Support transfer, balance inquiry, transaction status inquiry, transaction records list.
 - Support node management for easy access to multiple nodes.

 For `Track2`: